sergey-shandar/public/notes/economy/justice.md

 ## The first principle: more earnings means more receiving

 Let's take two people, Bob and Charlie.
 They are absolutely identical in everything except income.
 The first principle is that if Charlie earns more than Bob, then Charlie must receive at least as much as Bob after taxes.
 Let's call `x` how much a person earns and `y` how much a person gets.
-Now, the function `y = f(x)` is a non-decreasing function.
+Let's introduce a function `f` that converts an income `x` to the received money `y`.
+The principle says that the function `y = f(x)` is a non-decreasing function.

 Also, all income should be considered the same for tax purposes.
 Doesn't matter if it comes from salary, business profit, or bank interest.
 We should not open doors for tax optimizations.